venkatpalani00/srpupdated/README.md

 Temporary project to checkin codes written by interns

-go into project_intern and run 'npm install' to download node modules
+go into project and run 'npm install' to download node modules

 then come out of project_intern and run 'docker-compose build' and 'docker-compose up'...to run the entire project.
 =======